andrewlundy/keys/README.md

 # Keys
-My first indie app idea - a password management application built for iOS.
+My first indie app - a password management application built for iOS.

 Currently in the Alpha stages of development.